QEMU: ARM64

+QEMU can emulate 64-bit "A-profile" CPUs that commonly run Linux such as the ARM Cortex-A53, ARM Cortex-A57 and the ARM Cortex-A72.
+This allows it to emulate the Raspberry Pi 3 and 4.

 SPARC

 QEMU has support for both 32- and 64-bit SPARC architectures.

-When the firmware in the JavaStation (sun4m-Architecture) became version 0.8.1 Proll, a PROM replacement used in version 0.8.2, was replaced with OpenBIOS.
+When the firmware in the JavaStation (sun4m Architecture) was updated to version 0.8.1, Proll—a PROM replacement—was replaced with OpenBIOS in version 0.8.2.